MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: MetaUrban Simulator

 \subsection{Simulator Comparison}

-We will compare MetaUrban with other simulators below in Table~\ref{tab:comparisons}, using the scale, sensor, and feature dimensions.
+We will compare MetaUrban with other simulators below in Table~\ref{tab:comparisons}, through the scale, sensor, and feature dimensions.
 For the scale, MetaUrban can generate infinite scenes with a procedural generation pipeline.
 It provides the largest number of humans (1,100) and movements (2,314) among all simulation environments.
 For objects, so far, we have provided 10,000.
 Compared to other simulators, all of the objects from MetaUrban are urban-specific.
 Also, we provide an interface to extend object data to any size easily with recent advances in 3D content generation (Section~\ref{retrieval}).
 For the sensor, MetaUrban provides RGBD, semantic, and lidar.
 For the feature, different from other simulators, MetaUrban provides real-world distribution of the object's categories and uses a more sophisticated path plan algorithm to get the natural agent's trajectories.
 It also provides flexible user interfaces -- mouse, keyboard, joystick, and racing wheel, which vastly ease the collection of human expert demonstration data.
-MetaUrban uses PyBullet as its physical engine and Panda3D~\cite{goslin2004panda3d} for rendering.
+MetaUrban uses PyBullet as its physical engine, which is open-source and highly accurate in physics simulation, providing a cost-effective and flexible solution for future developments.
+MetaUrban uses Panda3D~\citep{goslin2004panda3d} for rendering, which is a lightweight, open-source game engine with seamless Python integration, providing a flexible and accessible development environment.